Special Relativity -- Applications to astronomy and the accelerator physics

-The space-time continuum can be described in arbitrary coordinates.
-By changing these arbitrary coordinates, the geometry of the four-dimensional space-time obviously does not change, and in the special theory of relativity we are not limited in any way in the choice of a coordinates system.
-Relying on the geometric structure of Minkowski space-time, one defines the class of inertial frames and adopts a Lorentz frame with orthonormal basis vectors.
-Within the chosen Lorentz frame, Einstein's synchronization procedure of distant clocks (which based on the constancy of the speed of light in all inertial framers) and Cartesian space coordinates are enforced.
+The space-time continuum can be described using arbitrary coordinates.
+However, altering these coordinates does not change the underlying geometry of four-dimensional space-time.
+In special relativity, we are therefore unrestricted in our choice of a coordinate system.
+By leveraging the geometric structure of Minkowski space-time, one can define a class of inertial frames and adopt a Lorentz frame with orthonormal basis vectors.
+Within this chosen Lorentz frame, Einstein’s synchronization procedure—which relies on the constancy of the speed of light in all inertial frames—is applied, along with Cartesian spatial coordinates.